ShreyNav/bot/README.md

 ### Configuration

-Everything is controlled via the serverless.yml file.
+Everything is controlled via environment variables in the serverless.yml file.